DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ## Source code tag

-Source code change tag: `NUMA TV`.
-Changes done during NUMA TV so that it would work, but which are more general in nature are labeled `"NUMA TV"`
+Source code change tag: `TOPOVIEWS`.
+Changes done during TopoViews' development so that it would work, but which are more general in nature are labeled `"TOPOVIEWS"`

 # Usage